Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Methods

 \subsection{Eligibility and screening}

-Studies were eligible if they: \begin{itemize} \item applied unsupervised or generative deep learning methods for anomaly detection or segmentation in neuroimaging (MRI or CT); \item reported at least one quantitative evaluation metric relevant to detection (e.g., AUROC, AUPRC) or segmentation (e.g., Dice); \item used real human imaging data from public datasets or institutional cohorts. \end{itemize}
+Studies were eligible if they: \begin{itemize} \item proposed or evaluated an unsupervised deep learning method for anomaly detection and/or lesion segmentation in structural neuroimaging (MRI or CT), trained exclusively on healthy data to model normative anatomy (i.e., without access to pathological labels); \item reported at least one quantitative evaluation metric relevant to detection (e.g., AUROC, AUPRC) or segmentation (e.g., Dice); \item used real human imaging data from public datasets or institutional cohorts. \end{itemize}

-We excluded studies that employed rule-based or non–deep learning methods, supervised or semi-supervised approaches, non-neuroimaging applications, animal or synthetic-only data, review or survey papers, and non-research formats (e.g., abstracts, editorials).
+Unsupervised learning can be characterised in multiple ways.
+A narrow definition restricts it to methods that lack any explicit label-driven training objective, thereby excluding self-supervised approaches~\citep{Dosovitskiy2014}.
+In this review, we adopt a pragmatic definition aligned with anomaly detection in medical imaging: we include methods trained without using real pathological labels (neither voxel-level segmentations nor subject-/case-level diagnostic labels) in the training objective.
+This encompasses approaches that use proxy or self-supervised objectives to model the distribution of healthy data (e.g., masked autoencoding, lesion synthesis, or discriminative proxy tasks)~\citep{Goodfellow2016}.
+In Table~\ref{tab:method_summary}, methods employing such proxy or self-supervised objectives are denoted with a $^\mathcal{P}$.

+We excluded studies that employed rule-based or non-deep learning approaches; fully supervised or semi-supervised methods requiring pathological annotations; non-generative methods (except where discussed contextually); non-neuroimaging applications; animal-only or synthetic-only data; review papers; and non-research formats (e.g., abstracts, editorials).
+For transparency, self-supervised non-generative and hybrid approaches are discussed in a separate contextual subsection but are not included in the main quantitative synthesis because they do not satisfy the generative modelling inclusion criteria.
+Although some applications use deep generative models for functional or diffusion imaging (e.g., FDG-PET, diffusion tensor imaging, or functional MRI)~\citep{Hassanaly2024-ex, Solal2023-ex,Muñoz-Ramírez2022-ex,Sathyanarayanan2025-ex}, we restricted the primary synthesis to structural imaging to ensure comparability across studies.
+Similarly, we excluded studies that did not report voxel-, slice-, or subject-level quantitative performance metrics.

 Search results were imported into Rayyan \citep{Ouzzani2016} for duplicate removal and blinded screening by two reviewers.
 Titles and abstracts were screened first, followed by full-text assessment of potentially relevant studies.
 Disagreements were resolved through discussion until consensus was reached.